HugoJourdan/Glyphs-Script/README.md

 ## 💿 App
 * **`Toggle Preview Blur`** : Useful if used with shortcut.
 * **`Toggle Reporters`** : Show/Hide all activated reporters.
+* **`CleanMyGlyphs`** : All-in-one script to make your Glyphs file sparkle.
+It cleans up megatons of rubbish and makes your file look brand new.
+Just like the first day.